 The autobiography explains the career and academic goals the learner hopes to accomplish, as well as personal interests.
 Learners write the autobiography as a way to introduce themselves to the Subject Matter Expert (SME).
 Learners incorporate faith learning, work philosophy, and discussions of spiritual values in the narrative.
 The professional autobiography is 3-5 pages long.

 The chronology is a time line or resume that highlights critical events that have helped to shape the learner's career and professional development.
 Job descriptions, skills, training, and achievements are highlighted.
-The record is 1–3 pages in length.
+The record does not need to be a specific length.